 • Training and development of academy office staff.

-The Trust employs a Premises Manager who under the direction of the Executive Principal and Business Manager gives advice, guidance and support to our Site Service Officers at each academy.
-In addition to this, our Premises Manager coordinates all premises purchases ensuring economies of scale and Value for Money.
+The Trust employs a Premises team under the direction of the Head of Operations gives advice, guidance and support to our Site Service Officers at each academy.
+In addition to this, our Premises Managers coordinates all premises purchases ensuring economies of scale and Value for Money.

 Health & Safety

-We employ a competently trained Health & Safety Officer who works under the strategic direction of the Executive Principal and Business Manager and operationally with the premises team at school level.
+We employ a competently trained Health & Safety Officer who works under the strategic direction of the Head of Operations and operationally with the premises team at school level.

-Each school has a H&S Committee which meets on a termly basis chaired by the Headteacher and is supported by the Business Manager and H&S Officer.
+Each school has a H&S Committee which meets on a termly basis chaired by the Headteacher and is supported by the Head of Operations and H&S Officer.

-The Trust employs an ICT Manager who together with his team manage the curriculum network and gives support to each academy within the Trust for both current and future needs, including reliability and resilience.
+The Trust has a central ICT team lead by an experienced Strategic Network Manager who together with his team manage the curriculum network and gives support to each academy within the Trust for both current and future needs, including reliability and resilience.

-Under the joint direction of Executive Principal and Heads, the ICT manager leads in the development of the use of Information Technology and provides a technician service to staff and students engaged in the use of ICT and supervise the work of the ICT technical support team.
+Under the direction of the Head of Operations, the ICT team leads in the development of the use of Information Technology across our schools and provides a technician service to staff and students engaged in the use of ICT.